 - in the case of malpractice by a social worker;

-- if court proceedings take a long time;
+- if court proceedings are taking a long time;

 - if a judge behaves inappropriately;

-- if the child is bullied at school;
+- if the child is being bullied at school;

 - if the child was not admitted to a school;

-- in the case of an unusually strict regime, bullying, etc. in a children’s home;
+- in the case of an uncommonly strict regime, bullying, etc. in a children’s home;

-- if the child’s parents have not received social benefits;
+- if the child’s parents have not received their social benefits;

 - if the pension of the child’s grandparents has been calculated incorrectly by the authorities;

-- if the buildings authority fails to deal with the poor condition (construction and technical) of a building, or a neighbour is building a structure without a permit;
+- if the building authority fails to deal with the poor (structural and technical) condition of a building, or a neighbour is building without a permit;

-- if authorities are failing to deal with a landfill on a prohibited site;
+- if the authorities are failing to deal with a landfill on a prohibited site;

-- if a complaint about a product that did not work has not been handled.
+- if a complaint about a product that did not work has not been dealt with.

 Conversely, the Public Defender of Rights may not, for example:

-- interfere with an investigation of the Police of the Czech Republic (the public prosecutor who oversees the activities of the police has certain powers in this regard);
+- interfere with an investigation of the Police of the Czech Republic (the public prosecutor who oversees police work has certain powers in this regard);

-- intervene when people have disputes (e.g. disputes between neighbours about land, disputes between parents or other family members, etc.) – these matters must be referred to a court;
+- intervene in people’s personal disputes (e.g. disputes between neighbours about land, disputes between parents or other family members etc.) – these matters must be referred to a court;

 Institutions providing assistance to victims of discrimination